re-ovo/Matrix-Issues/.github/ISSUE_TEMPLATE/report-bypass.md

 ## Troubleshooting Information
 `Change - [ ] to - [X] to check the checkboxes below.`
-- [ ] Matrix and ProtocolLib are up-to-date
+- [ ] Matrix are up-to-date
-- [ ] Matrix is running on a 1.8 or 1.12 to 1.18.2 server
+- [ ] Matrix is running on support version of server
 - [ ] The issue happens on default config.yml and checks.yml
 - [ ] I've tested if the issue happens on default config